pseusys/volcanic/README.md

 ### Birds

-🚧 The birds are eunder construction 🚧
+🚧 The birds are under construction 🚧

 ## Configurations